 We feel that our broad experience brings a fresh perspective to our clients’ CFD challenges.
 This experience provides a cross-pollination between industries that have shared physics but different structures.
 For example, a client had a flow-control value in a large water reservoir that under standard flow calculations would have required an expensive design change to handle the estimated forces.
 Our CFD consulting work showed that the hand-calculations were overly conservative and that the existing, budgeted design was adequate.
 Following our recommendations, the client went forward and the valve is operating per specifications.
 We know from our prior CFD service work on wind loaded structures, that given the same flow physics, the valve structure would behave similarly.
 In the interpretation of CFD results, experience is the key in knowing whether one has a cartoon or a real result that can be taken into production.
 We feel that this is our competitive edge and a proven value proposition that we offer to our clients.

 If you have a need for experienced CFD consultants, Predictive Engineering has continually expanded its client base since 1995 with more than 800 projects to its credit.
-Our clients include many large organizations and industry leaders such as SpaceX, Nike, General Electric, Navistar, FLIR Systems, Sierra Nevada Corp, Georgia-Pacific, Intel and Bechtel.
+Our clients include many large organizations and industry leaders such as Nike, General Electric, Navistar, Dailmer Trucks, FLIR Systems, Sierra Nevada Corp, Intel and Bechtel.

 Contact us to learn more about our CFD consulting services.